JanKhoe/COMP3005-Final-Project/README.md

 1. Make sure you have node installed on your local machine.
 2. Download this repo as a zip file.
-3. Open up a cmd terminal with COMP3005-Final-Project as the working directory and run 'npm install'
+3. Open up a cmd terminal with COMP3005-Final-Project as the working directory and run 'npm install' <br>
+   **NOTE: DO NOT UPDATE VULNERABILITIES!
+This will break the database setup.**

 # Database Connection / Database Setup